KairviLodhiya/Project-for-computing-at-scale/README.md

 ### Useful Libraries

 This software will use libraries like odeint and rk4_solver for solving equations.
 ODEint is a package that helps solve differential equations numerically.
 It used RK4 method to solve the equations.
 Documentation for the same can be found here: https://headmyshoulder.github.io/odeint-v2/examples.html.
 Another way of solving this is using rk4() library.
 Documentation for it can be found here: https://people.math.sc.edu/Burkardt/cpp_src/rk4/rk4.html.
+Sundials is also a good option to solve the ODE's numerically.